-This October 25 – November 1, join Nick Photinos and special guest faculty Stacy Garrop, Ken Thomson, and Toyin Spellman-Diaz for 1:2:1:
+This January 3-10, join Nick Photinos and special guest faculty Molly Barth, Doug Perkins, and Nina C. Young for 1:2:1:

 - 1-to-1 pairing of composers and performers

 - 1 month for composers to write 1 new piece for solo player (5-10 minutes in length)

-- 1 week for solo wind players to learn 1 new piece
+- 1 week for solo players to learn 1 new piece

 - 1-to-1 coaching and masterclasses with esteemed faculty

 - 1 week to put 1 premiere concert together on FaceBook Live

 1:2:1 is a one-week online intensive pairing composers and solo performers on any instrument or voice (NEW!) to create new work and new communities.
-Limited to only 16 people (eight pairs of composers and wind players), this close-knit group will have:
+Limited to just 16 people (eight pairs of composers and performers), this close-knit group will have:

-- Daily coachings: wind players and composers will both coach daily with faculty in preparation for the world premiere of the new solo work on the final FaceBook Live concert.
-Wind players will also have the opportunity to coach on a short (up to 10 minute) contemporary solo wind piece of their choice, also to be performed on the final online concert.
+- Daily coachings: performers and composers will both coach daily with faculty in preparation for the world premiere of the new solo work on the final webcast concert.
 Composers will have the opportunity to coach with faculty on their piece and make minor revisions to the work leading up to the end-of-week premiere.
+Performers will also have the opportunity to coach on a short (up to 10 minute) contemporary solo piece of their choice, also to be performed on the final online concert.

 - Daily presentations and seminars: all attendees (composers and performers) will have daily opportunities to engage each other and faculty in discussion around pertinent issues of the day including and beyond music, such as career advice, business-focused topics, music tech, and the current political, societal, and artistic environment within which we all create.
 Attendees will also have the chance to present their work to other attendees in 30-minute slots each day, and enjoy planned unstructured time to engage each other as well.